 8. Group boards

-Find a board in your niche, follow, repin and respond to the images they share.
+Find a board in your niche, follow, repin, and respond to the images they share.
 The board owner will note you within a few days.
 Now you can show the willingness to collaborate on the group board.
 Once you added, you can pin relevant posts on the board.
-Most of the group boards allow you to pin maximum 2-3 posts per day.
+Most of the group boards allow you to pin a maximum of 2-3 posts per day.
 Follow their guidelines and be a loyal contributor to the boards you joined.

 9. Join communities

 Join Facebook groups on blogging and social media sharing.
 Some groups will have daily threads for social media promotions.
 Members can leave the links of their articles, social posts in respective threads for mutual share.
 Share your pin URL in the Pinterest related thread and others will repin it to their boards.
 These kinds of repinning will help you to get more engagements and visits to the blog.